Last Updated on

-Canines get the flu too, but it’s virtually impossible for them to catch the human strain of the virus.
-Rest assured, snuggling up with a pet dog will not be contagious for them.
+Dogs also get the flu, but it is nearly impossible for them to catch the human strain of the virus.

 The Flu From Fido to You

-The same is generally true in the opposite direction.
-You cannot catch a cold or the flu from your pet dog.
+While theoretically possible, the same is generally true in the opposite direction.
+It would be extremely rare to catch a cold or the flu from your pet dog (more on this later).

 For now, know that it is important that your dog be up to date on all of their vaccinations.